 In the 118th Congress, the House and Senate used the Congressional Review Act (CRA) to revoke several new federal agency environmental regulations.
 CRA resolutions signed into law also block agencies from issuing substantially similar rules in the future.
-In the House, Representative Sam Graves (R-Mo.), introduced H.J.
+On February 2, 2022, Representative Sam Graves (R-Mo.) introduced H.J.
 Res.
 27, a joint resolution to revoke President Biden's revised Waters of the United States rule.